khoinguyenpham04/web-portfolio-2025/projects/speakwisely.md

 ---
 # Overview

-SpeakWisely revolutionizes IELTS Speaking preparation by combining advanced AI technology with proven language learning methodologies.
-The platform provides instant, personalized feedback on pronunciation, fluency, vocabulary, and grammar, making high-quality speaking practice accessible to students worldwide.
+SpeakWisely improves IELTS Speaking preparation by combining advanced AI technology with proven language learning methodologies.
+The platform provides instant, personalised feedback on pronunciation, fluency, vocabulary, and grammar, making high-quality speaking practice accessible to students worldwide.

 ## The Challenge

 Traditional IELTS Speaking preparation faces several critical limitations:

--   **Limited Access to Expert Tutors**: High-quality speaking instructors are expensive and often unavailable in many regions
+-   **Limited Access to Expert Tutors**: High-quality speaking instructors are expensive and often unavailable in many regions, while more affordable tutors are proven unreliable.
--   **Inconsistent Feedback**: Different tutors may provide varying assessments, creating confusion for students
+-   **Inconsistent Feedback**: Different tutors may provide varying assessments, creating confusion for students.
--   **Scheduling Constraints**: Finding time slots that work for both student and tutor can be challenging
+-   **Scheduling Constraints**: Finding time slots that work for both student and tutor can be challenging.
--   **Practice Anxiety**: Many students feel nervous practicing with human tutors, affecting their natural speaking ability
+-   **Practice Anxiety**: Many students feel nervous practicing with human tutors, affecting their natural speaking ability.
--   **Cost Barriers**: Regular one-on-one tutoring sessions are financially prohibitive for many students
+-   **Cost Barriers**: Regular one-on-one tutoring sessions are financially prohibitive for many students.

 ## The Solution